nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   to search within the personalised tracker.
 If there is no keyword, an `IllegalArgumentException` will be thrown.
 * Then the keyword will be passed to the `findCommand()` method.
-* In the `findCommand` method, the mappings in the tracker are retrieved through `List<String> mappedCourses = storage.loadAllCourses()`.
+* In the `findCommand` method, the mappings in the tracker are retrieved through `List<Course> mappedCourses = storage.loadAllCourses()`.
 If the tracker is empty, a message indicating empty tracker will be printed.
-* Next, `matchKeyword()` will be called and it iterates the mappedCourses in the tracker to search for mappings that match the keyword and adds them into a `List<String> foundCourses`.
+* Next, `matchKeyword()` will be called and it iterates the mappedCourses in the tracker to search for mappings that match the keyword and adds them into a `List<Course> foundCourses`.
 * Lastly, `printFindCommand` will iterate and print the course mappings inside mappedCourses through `printFoundCourses()` in `UI` class.
 If mappedCourses is empty, an IllegalArgumentException is thrown.